molview/molview/README.md

 -----
 Instructions:

-1. Copy all files to a server with PHP + php5-curl + .htaccess + mod_rewrite support
+1. Copy all files to a server with support for: PHP5, php5-curl, .htaccess and mod_rewrite
 2. Configure $directory in `php/utility.php` to point to the MolView root directory
 3. Configure ErrorDocument in `.htaccess` to point to `page.php`
 4. Make sure the Inkscape and the ImageMagick CLI are installed